 I went home and told them.
 I didn't want to worry them so I kept the chance it could be cancer to myself.
 Two days later I had my surgery – a total hysterectomy.
 It was hard but I was relieved it was done.
 Three weeks later I went to see my surgeon who told me it was a stage 1c.
 Had my tube not collapsed when she opened me it would have been stage 1a.
 She recommended I have chemo.
 Belts and braces, she said.
 In October I started six rounds of carboplatin.
 I had my last treatment in January 2018 and a clear CT scan at the end of it.

 A week later I was back in work.
 For me, going back to work meant a step to getting back to normality.
-I will be cared for and see my consultant for the next five years.
 I still struggle with what I've been through but I've been told it is okay to feel this way.
 I worry about aches and pains but I remind myself I had aches and pains before all this!

 The earlier ovarian cancer is detected, the better chance a woman has of survival.
 Professor Ahmed Ahmed and his team are working to better understand ovarian cancer in order to develop the world’s first ovarian cancer screening tool.

 Your support can help us reach a world where ovarian cancer is a survivable disease for all women.